 - Utility bill

-What happens if I miss Open Enrollment for 2023?
+What happens if you miss Open Enrollment for 2025?

-If you miss your Open Enrollment deadline, you might be able to qualify for a Special Enrollment Period (SEP).
-You may qualify if you have experienced a qualifying life event such as:
+If you miss the Open Enrollment deadline, you might be able to qualify for a Special Enrollment Period (SEP) if you have experienced a qualifying life event such as:

 - A change in your home address, where available health plans are different than what was previously available to you

 If you do qualify for a Special Enrollment Period, you’ll have 60 days to enroll in a new plan.
-However, if you miss that window, you will have to wait until the next Open Enrollment period to sign up for an individual health insurance plan for the following year.
+However, if you miss that window, you’ll have to wait until the next Open Enrollment period to sign up for an individual health insurance plan for the following year.

 Another option is to see if you qualify for Medicaid.
 Enrollment is available all year for those who qualify, depending on household income levels.
 If you experienced a significant income loss during the year, it’s worth it to check your eligibility for Medicaid.

-Also, if you’re already on Medicaid and your income increases to a level so that you’re no longer eligible, you’ll be able to switch to a private plan at that point, with the loss of your Medicaid plan being the qualifying event that triggers a Special Enrollment Period.
+Also, if you’re on Medicaid and find that you’re no longer eligible, you’ll be able to switch to a private plan at that point, as the loss of your Medicaid plan would be a qualifying event that triggers a Special Enrollment Period.

 Our experts will help you find a health plan you’re confident in – no matter your situation.